Nonequilibrium magnons from hot electrons in antiferromagnetic systems

 Interband magnon transition probabilities between two AFM magnon modes are shown in Fig.~\ref{fig:Pq}.
 In the absence of a magnetic field, both interband probabilities are equal and decrease with temperature.
 In the presence of the field, the scattering probabilities $P^{\alpha \beta}_{\bb{q}}$ and $P^{\beta \alpha}_{\bb{q}}$ become different and may, in principle, acquire a nonmonotonous temperature dependence.

-The nonequilibrium AFM magnons can also be activated via interfacial electron-magnon scattering \cite{Bender2012,Tveten2015,Manchon2017}.
+The nonequilibrium AFM magnons can be activated via interfacial electron-magnon scattering \cite{Bender2012,Tveten2015,Manchon2017}.
 To describe such processes within our formalism, one should only replace the bulk $I_{\rm{sd}}$ in Eq.~(\ref{s-d Hamiltonian}) with the corresponding interface interaction.

-The nonequilibrium magnons excited in the AFM layer can be detected by different means.
-For example, they can be measured electronically via an inverse spin Hall effect in an AFM-heavy metal heterostructure.
-An optical measurement of the AFM N{\'e}el vector is yet another possibility.

-The activation of these nonthermal magnons is equivalent to tilting the N{\'e}el vector from its equilibrium direction, which is a measurable quantity by optical techniques.
+Nonequilibrium magnons excited in the AFM layer can be detected by different methods, e.g., electrically by means of the inverse spin Hall effect in an AFM-heavy metal heterostructure or direct optical measurement of the AFM N{\'e}el vector.
+The activation of the nonthermal magnons is equivalent to tilting the N{\'e}el vector from its equilibrium direction, which is a measurable quantity by optical techniques.
 The dynamics of the N{\'e}el vector $\delta L$ for different temperatures and in the presence of a magnetic field are plotted in the inset of Fig. \ref{fig:Nq}.
-In the absence of a magnetic field, $\delta L$ increases but saturates very quickly after quenching (see blue and orange lines in the inset of Fig.~\ref{fig:Nq}), while in the presence of a magnetic field, $\delta L$ increases continuously as a function of time (see green line in the inset of Fig.~\ref{fig:Nq}).
-It will be thermalized and saturated over longer time scales by magnon-phonon interactions.
+In the absence of magnetic field, $\delta L$ increases but saturates very quickly after quenching (see blue and orange lines in the inset of Fig.~\ref{fig:Nq}), while in the presence of magnetic field, $\delta L$ increases continuously as a function of time (see green line in the inset of Fig.~\ref{fig:Nq}).
+It will be thermalized and saturated over longer timescales by magnon-phonon interactions.

 In summary, we developed quantum Boltzmann equations for nonthermal AFM magnon densities in the presence of hot electrons.
-We showed that one may excite and control far-from-equilibrium AFM magnon populations with an external magnetic field.
+We showed that one may activate and control nonequilibrium AFM magnon populations with an external magnetic field.
 We discussed the qualitative importance of electron scattering on magnon evolution and compared our results to magnon quasi-classic approximation.
-These results show for the first time the nonthermal magnon distribution generated by hot electrons in AFM systems.
-We studied the influence of the temperature and the magnetic field on both the quasiparticle limit and the presence of quantum corrections.
-We show that the influence of the temperature and magnetic field on the magnon distribution is modified by quantum interference corrections.
-Indeed, quantum corrections decrease the influence of temperature while they increase the influence of the magnetic field on the magnon distribution.
-Our results pave the way for the emerging field of AFM spintronics and ultrafast spin dynamics in correlated systems.
+Considering electron-magnon scattering rates beyond quasi-classical approximation, one suppresses the effects of temperature but enhances those of magnetic field.
+These results show that nonthermal magnon distribution can be activated by hot electrons in AFM systems.
+Our results pave the way for the emerging field of AFM spintronics, AFM magnon condensation \cite{Volovik}, and ultrafast spin dynamics in correlated systems.